benjyongzh/llm-data-analyst/README.md

 Advice-only paths bypass data retrieval and visualization, generating a direct narrative response from the user's prompt.

+During the **Conversation summary** step, the workflow calls the conversation service to generate and persist a running summary of the dialogue.
+The returned text and the id of the last processed message are stored in the database and made available to downstream nodes via the workflow state.

 ### Data model

 ```mermaid